Matrix Decomposition and Applications: Existence of Hessenberg Decomposition

-We will prove that any $n\times n$ matrix can be reduced to Hessenberg form via a sequence of Householder transformations that are applied from the left and the right to the matrix in an interleaved manner.
-Previously, we utilized a Householder reflector to triangularize matrices and introduce zeros below the diagonal to obtain the QR decomposition.
-A similar approach can be applied to introduce zeros below the subdiagonal, enabling the transformation to Hessenberg form.
-Before delving into the mathematical construction of such decomposition, we emphasize the following remark which will be very useful in the finding of the decomposition. \begin{remark}[Left and Right Multiplied by a Matrix with Block Identity] For square matrix $\bA\in \real^{n\times n}$, and a matrix

-where $\bI_k$ is a $k\times k$ identity matrix.
-Then $\bB\bA$ will not change the first $k$ rows of $\bA$, and $\bA\bB$ will not change the first $k$ columns of $\bA$. \end{remark} The proof of this remark is trivial.
+We will demonstrate that any $n\times n$ matrix can be transformed into Hessenberg form through a sequence of Householder transformations applied alternately from the left and the right.
+These transformations are performed in an interleaved manner.
+Previously, we used Householder reflectors to triangularize matrices by introducing zeros below the diagonal, as part of the QR decomposition process.
+A similar strategy can be employed to introduce zeros below the subdiagonal, enabling the transformation to Hessenberg form.
+Before delving into the mathematical construction of this decomposition, we highlight the following remark, which will prove essential for deriving the decomposition. \begin{remark}[Left and right multiplied by a matrix with block identity] Let $\bA\in \real^{n\times n}$ be a square matrix, and let $ \bB = , $ where $\bI_k$ is the a $k\times k$ identity matrix.
+Then, $\bB\bA$ does not alter the first $k$ rows of $\bA$, and $\bA\bB$ does not alter the first $k$ columns of $\bA$. \end{remark}